FAQ

 7. How can players, coaches, and referees get involved?

-All clubs, players, coaches, and referees should register through the registration system.
-By registering, you will help establish a mandate for SA Water Polo to lead and develop the sport effectively.
+All clubs, players, coaches, and referees should register through our Sports Management system.
+By registering, you will help establish a mandate for SAWP to lead and develop the sport effectively.
+To register, click here.

-8. What happens if the official structures refuse to recognise SA Water Polo?
+8. What happens if SSA refuses to recognise SAWP?

-If the official structures in SA do not acknowledge SA Water Polo’s leadership, we will engage directly with World Aquatics to gain independent recognition, as provided for in the World Aquatics constitution.
+In a recent court ruling, the Western Cape Division of the High Court recognised SAWP’s constitutional right to exist.
+While we continue to engage with SSA, we will also engage directly with World Aquatics to gain independent recognition, as provided for in the World Aquatics constitution.

 9. How will this impact international participation?